Skip to content

 Step 1: Soften the Rice Cakes

-In a wide pan over medium heat, combine 2 tablespoons gochujang, 1 tablespoon soy sauce, 1 tablespoon sugar, 2 cloves minced garlic, and 1.5 cups of water.
-This is the flavor base — rich, bold, and slightly spicy.
-Stir until it becomes smooth and fragrant.
+In a wide pan over medium heat, combine 2 tablespoons of gochujang, 1 tablespoon soy sauce, 1 tablespoon sugar, 2 cloves of minced garlic, and 1.5 cups of water.
+Stir everything together until the gochujang dissolves and the sauce starts to look uniform.
+Give it a few minutes to come to a bubble.
+You'll see it turn that deep red and start to concentrate slightly.
+That's when you know it's ready for the rice cakes.

 Step 3: Cook the Rice Cakes